 UTAH AND MENTAL DISABILITY

 If you live in Utah and have a mental disability, Cannon Disability Law can help you win SSD and SSI benefits.
 Also, we can help you find mental health services.
-Mental health therapy, counseling, and other forms of treatment are available in Utah.
+Mental health therapy, talk therapy with a counselor, and other forms of treatment are available in Utah.
 This includes not only the Salt Lake City area, but other cities too.
 For example, free mental health services are available in Ogden, Cedar City, Vernal, Logan, and St. George.

 OBTAINING SSD & SSI BENEFIT IN UTAH FOR MENTAL HEALTH IMPAIRMENTS